 9.45am.
 Other exhibitors are still arriving (So much for all being ready for 9.30am as was advised) and cutting it very short.

 10.00am.
 OPENING TIME of the wedding fair…..I guess, as no one potential clients have made it into our marquee yet.

 10.20am.
 Finally people start to trickle through….very slowly looking for some wedding entertainment and wedding products.

 10.23am.
 I engage the first potential client directly by walking out from behind the stand and telling them about what the band can provide for them on their special day……You’ve got to be proactive haven’t you.

 Other Musicians There

 11.25am.
-I have a chat with an instrumental guitarist over the way from me (A really nice guy called Derek Brock) and we talk about how its been going, bookings etc. We discuss how we may even play a little number together if we get a spare moment later on.
+I have a chat with an instrumental guitarist over the way from me (A really nice guy called Derek Brock) We talk about how its been going, bookings etc. We discuss how we may even play a little number together if we get a spare moment later on.

 12.30am.
 It must be time for lunch and so a nice homemade pre-prepared bagel is pulled out.
 One bite and I’m back up talking to another potential client.
 I sit back down again for two seconds, take another bite and I’m back up again.
 We’re giving out lots of flyers and info today so there are sure to be some big hits on the website over the next few days.

 1.05pm.
 Things are starting to slow down a little now (Maybe people are having lunch themselves?), so I suggest to my partner that she pops back home for a bit and enjoys the rest of her day off “I can handle it”….I say, and I do just about.